linkedbuildingdata/SummerSchoolOfLDAC/Notebooks/03-06-IntroToLinkedData-Exercises.md

 #### Browse the data:
 -	Go to Explore > Graphs Overview
--	Click ”The default graph”
+-	Click "The default graph"
 -	Select one of the instance nodes (e.g: inst:thisBuilding)
--	Go to ”Visual Graph” at the top right of the window
+-	Go to "Visual Graph" at the top right of the window
 -	Keep clicking

 ![GraphDB browse](../figures/graphDBbrowse.png)